How is MHA@GW different from other MHA programs offered by the Milken Institute School of Public Health at the George Washington University?

-The Executive MHA program can be completed in as little as two years and as many as four.
+The MHA program can be completed in as little as two years and as many as four.
 As an MHA@GW student, expect to dedicate approximately 10 hours per week during each of your eight 10-week online cohorts.

 Is MHA@GW delivered completely online?